 We’ve created a framework to help family enterprises get a full picture into shared assets and the sources and uses of capital.
 The framework creates the structure and required components to gain alignment of all stakeholders and necessary parties, including family members, advisors, other entities and outsourced portfolio managers that may also work with the family.
 When all the required components work together, the path to achieving your desired outcomes will become more clear.

-In our white paper, we explain how to create a governance and operating model, and the reporting and measurement systems needed to successfully use the shared family capital framework and make sure your family business is around for generations to come.
+In our first white paper, we explain how to create a governance and operating model, and the reporting and measurement systems needed to successfully use the shared family capital framework and make sure your family business is around for for generations to come.
+The second white paper builds on that framework to discuss promoting wealth resiliency and growth, generating positive outcomes for the family and enterprise.

-This white paper is the culmination of a virtual event series, Family Wealth Continuity Webinar Series, Family Capital Strategy: A Holistic View, which took place between August and December 2020.
-The webinar, hosted by The John L. Ward Center For Family Enterprises and in collaboration with Egon Zehnder, introduced the family capital strategy framework and how best to apply it to family enterprises.
-Special thanks to German Herrera, Family Business Advisory Practice Global Co-leader at Egon Zehnder and Jennifer Pendergast, John L. Ward Clinical Professor of Family Enterprise and Executive Director of the John L. Ward Center for Family Enterprises.
+The content is the culmination of an event series, Family Enterprise Continuity, taking place between August 2020 and May 2022, hosted by The John L. Ward Center For Family Enterprises and in collaboration with Egon Zehnder.
+Special thanks to German Herrera, Family Business Advisory Practice Global Co-leader at Egon Zehnder, Heather O’Keefe, Consumer Products and Family Business Advisory at Egon Zehnder and Jennifer Pendergast, John L. Ward Clinical Professor of Family Enterprise and Executive Director of the John L. Ward Center for Family Enterprises.

 How to use the framework to develop your own shared family capital policy